conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 ### Breaking changes

-#### One new backing topic is required for Gateway
+#### New backing topic required for Gateway

-The [local KMS feature](#preview-feature-gateway-local-kms) introduced in Gateway 3.7.0 requires 1 new backing topic to store the keys.
+The [local KMS feature](#preview-feature-gateway-local-kms) introduced in Gateway 3.7.0 requires a new backing topic to store the keys.
 The following new topic will be created once you upgrade to Gateway 3.7.0:
 -  `_conduktor_gateway_encryption_keys`